 When it comes to costs, it is fair to say that going for wood when picking an outdoor fireplace is the better choice.
 A gas fireplace can cost an additional upfront cost of $4,995 for natural gas, plumbed into a supply.
 Ongoing costs for gas are pretty steady as you will need to consider monthly fuel costs.
 However, for wood burning, you can forage local resources for some free firewood if needed or fork out for some special timber.

 So what kind of wood should you be looking at, and what do the comparable costings look like?
 Well, our humble Manuka will set you back around $180 per metre cubed, it pays to note that this choice of wood does kick out a fair amount of heat, so you might need to use less to achieve comparable temperatures.
 The good old fashioned Macrocarpa is $100 but kicks out around 2/3rds of the heat that Manuka does.

-Gas doesn't have this issue and according to Genesis Energy will cost you around 5.63 cents per kWh, which is very comparable to the cost of a woodburning fire.
-On pure cost (including a gas unit, installation and running costs) wood burning would just win this round.
+Gas doesn't have this issue and according to Genesis Energy will cost you around 5.63 cents per kWh, which is very comparable to the cost of a wood burning fire.
+When comparing the two options based on the cost which includes a gas unit, installation and running costs, wood-burning would just win this round.